Former LA County Sheriff Lee Baca Convicted In Jail Corruption Case

 Speaking on the courthouse steps after the verdict, Baca thanked his lawyers and wife, and vowed to press on.

 "You've known me for a long time," Baca said.
-"I am a faith-based person, My mentality is always optimistic.
+"I am a faith-based person.
+My mentality is always optimistic.
 I look forward to winning on appeal."

 Baca, 74, has been diagnosed with the early stages of Alzheimer's disease.
 He faces up to 20 years in federal prison.